About Medicare Urgent Care Clinics

 If you have questions about the Medicare UCC program, contact the Medicare UCC team through our online enquiry form.

-If you are a practice manager or health professional and have questions about provider numbers or connecting your UCC with Medicare, visit the Services Australia website.
+If you are a practice manager or health professional and have questions about provider numbers or connecting your Medicare UCC with Medicare, visit the Services Australia website.

 Date last updated: